 select whether you want data for all areas or filter for specific area types, for example, Southampton and or Cardiff

 choose and change the variables for Census 2021 data

 after you've downloaded your data, you can filter for a specific category of the variables included in that dataset, for example, the population aged 16 to 24 years from the age variable

-For most datasets, there will be additional features that will allow you to:
+For most datasets, there are additional features that allow you to:

 select a classification (a level of detail for a variable) if there are multiple options